-Mirrorless cameras have larger sensor size as compared to compact cameras, and some of them also have a sensor same as DSLR.
+Mirrorless cameras have a larger sensor size as compared to compact cameras, and some of them also have a sensor same as DSLR.
 This fact means that they are more adaptable as compared to compact cameras.

 Compact cameras are best for people who have to shoot in certain fixed conditions while mirrorless cameras are good for more enthusiastic photographers who have to manage themselves in different shooting conditions.